roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Storage management-Flexvolume/OSS volumes/Use statically provisioned OSS volumes.md

+---
+keyword: [statically provisioned OSS volumes, K8s]
+---

 # Use statically provisioned OSS volumes

 This topic describes how to use statically provisioned Object Storage Service \(OSS\) volumes in Container Service for Kubernetes \(ACK\).

 ## Use an OSS bucket as a statically provisioned volume

-1. Create the oss-deploy.yaml file and copy the following content to the file.
+1. Create a file named oss-deploy.yaml and copy the following content to the file.

     ```
-    apiVersion: apps/v1
+    apiVersion: extensions/v1beta1
     kind: Deployment
     metadata:
       name: nginx-oss-deploy